 Transliteration:( istaghfir lahum aw laa tastaghfir lahum in tastaghfir lahum sab'eena marratan falany yaghfiral laahu lahum; zaalika bi annahum kafaroo billaahi wa Rasoolih; wallaahu laa yahdil qawmal faasiqeen )

-220. Until that time it was not prohibited to pray for forgiveness for the hypocrites.
-Thereafter prohibition came for this in the following: "And pray you never over their dead.
-(S9 V84)Â
+Until that time, it was not prohibited to pray for forgiveness for the hypocrites.
+Later, the prohibition came with the verse: “And pray you never over their dead” (S9:V84).
+Here, the number of times is not limited to seventy, but much more is intended.

-222. From this emerges two issues:Â
+From this emerges two issues:

-The Ulema (learned scholars) of Islam state that the repentance of that person who insults the dignity and honour of the Holy Prophet is not accepted in the court of law.
-(DURRE MUKHTAAR) It is possible that this verse could hint as a proof for this issue.
+Afterwards, the hypocrites apologized to the Holy Prophet ﷺ and asked him to pray for their forgiveness.
+It was at this point that this entire verse was revealed.
+The Ulema (learned scholars) of Islam state that the repentance of anyone who insults the dignity and honor of the Holy Prophet ﷺ is not accepted in the court of law.
+This verse may hint at this issue as a proof.

 80. Whether you (O Muhammad ) ask forgiveness for them (hypocrites) or ask not forgiveness for them — (and even) if you ask seventy times for their forgiveness — Allah will not forgive them because they have disbelieved in Allah and His Messenger.
 And Allah guides not those people who are rebellious.